OlhaBorzhynska/09-auth/README.md

 - User registration and authentication
 - Automatic session refresh
-- Protected pages for authenticated users
+- Protected routes for authenticated users
 - Creating new notes
 - Viewing a list of notes
 - Searching notes by keywords
-- Pagination for convenient navigation between records
+- Pagination for convenient navigation through notes
 - Viewing detailed note information
-- Editing user profile
+- Editing user profile information
 - Uploading and updating an avatar
 - Form validation and error handling
-- Responsive interface for different devices

 ---